Winter Speaker Series 2025 Virtual Only

 Sydney Skybetter is an expert in choreorobotics, a portmanteau of choreography and robotics, and a field which he has pioneered at the interdisciplinary intersection of choreographic theory and robotic motion planning.
 Choreorobotics offers a rich, critical aperture to consider how bodies in motion – human or otherwise – move through space and time to generate meaning.
 In this presentation, Skybetter will cover topics ranging from Boston Dynamics robots, Tesla’s “Party Mode” and Optimus robots, parasitic aesthetic theory, the movie M3GAN, Artificial Intelligence, and a little bit of Beyoncé.

 Together we can positively impact our creative community.
-We sincerely thank you for your partnership and support.
+We sincerely thank the following sponsors for their partnership and support.

 Cynthia Sinclair